 Jamaica Inn is another great option for getting married in Jamaica, especially if you’re looking for a small luxury hotel.

 Villas Sur Mer is a boutique hotel with rental villas on the cliffs of Negril.
-Here are some images of a wedding in Villas Sur Mer, sent to us by Roan Robinson of Candid Expressions Photography.
+Here is a photo of a wedding in Villas Sur Mer, sent to us by Roan Robinson of Candid Expressions Photography.
 I was seriously blown away by this venue and wanted to just pack my bags and take the next flight out to Negril.
 Just the view of that crystal clear turquoise ocean from the top of that cliff is enough to take your breath away.

 Legal Requirements for Getting Married in Jamaica